Are you tired of the hype in the fantasy football industry?

 I hope I delivered on my promise to change the way you think about fantasy football, with no gimmicks, no marketing tricks, and no hype.

-If you made it past all the people on Facebook saying they're not going to watch the NFL this year, and you made it through all that kicker and defense analysis (boring!)
+If you made it past all the people on Facebook saying they're not going to watch football this year, and you made it through all that kicker analysis (boring!)
 I hope you'll stick around a bit longer so I can tell you how you can get more analysis like this, access to my patented, matrix cheat sheet, and much more.

 Patented, Matrix Cheat Sheet